$(\alpha,\beta)$-Stability for Boosting Vector-Valued Prediction: Abstract

 \section{Abstract}

-Despite the widespread use of boosting in structured prediction, a general theoretical understanding of aggregation beyond scalar losses remains incomplete.
-We study vector-valued and conditional density prediction under general divergences and identify stability conditions under which aggregation amplifies weak guarantees into strong ones.
+Despite the widespread use of boosting in structured prediction, a general theoretical understanding of aggregation beyond scalar prediction remains incomplete.
+We study vector-valued prediction under a target divergence and identify a geometric stability property under which aggregation amplifies weak guarantees into strong ones.
+We formalize this property as $(\alpha,\beta)$-stability by geometric median and show how it supports a boosting algorithm based on exponential reweighting and geometric-median aggregation.
+For vector-valued prediction, we characterize this stability property under several natural divergences: $\ell_1$ and $\ell_2$ distances for unconstrained vector-valued prediction, and $\TV$, $\Hel$, and $\KL$ for density estimation over finite probability vectors.
+Building on these results, we propose a boosting algorithm \geomedboost.
+Under a weak learner condition and $(\alpha,\beta)$-stability, we obtain exponential decay of the empirical divergence error, which then yields population guarantees through a generalization bound.

-We formalize this stability property as \emph{$(\alpha,\beta)$-boostability}.
-We show that geometric median aggregation achieves $(\alpha,\beta)$-boostability for a broad class of divergences, with tradeoffs that depend on the underlying geometry.
-For vector-valued prediction and conditional density estimation, we characterize boostability under common divergences ($\ell_1$, $\ell_2$, $\TV$, and $\Hel$) with geometric median, revealing a sharp distinction between dimension-dependent and dimension-free regimes.
-We further show that while KL divergence is not directly boostable via geometric median aggregation, it can be handled indirectly through boostability under Hellinger distance.\looseness=-1

-Building on these structural results, we propose a generic boosting framework \geomedboost based on exponential reweighting and geometric-median aggregation.
-Under a weak learner condition and $(\alpha,\beta)$-boostability, we obtain exponential decay of the empirical divergence exceedance error.
-Our framework recovers classical algorithms such as \textsc{MedBoost}, \textsc{AdaBoost}, and \textsc{SAMME} as special cases, and provides a unified geometric view of boosting for structured prediction.